With new safety update, Roblox aims to boost protection for young gamers

 The new parental controls will also allow adults to restrict what content their child can access using four new categories to filter content: minimal, mild, moderate, and restricted.

-Players younger than 9 years old will be allowed to access the minimal and moderate categories by default.
+Players younger than 9 years old will be allowed to access the minimal and mild categories by default.
 Parents can enable the other two categories depending on what they feel is appropriate.

 Dr. Michael Rich, a pediatrician and director of the Center on Media and Child Health at Boston Children's Hospital, told NPR that though general age-based protocols are a step in the right direction, they're not a catch-all answer to child safety online.